-RESPONSIBILITY ACTION / POLICY Student Leave requests must specify the basis for the leave, and must first be approved by the academic advisor.
-Contact the Director of Epidemiology Student Services to obtain instructions for proceeding with leave of absence requests.
-Pitt Public Health Student Services Director Forwards student letter indicating final approval or disapproval of leave of absence requests, and sends letter copies to Epidemiology Student Services Specialist for the student's program.
+RESPONSIBILITY ACTION / POLICY Student Leave of absence requests must first be approved by the Program Director.
+A written request (email) is sent to the Director of Epidemiology Student Services.
+Director of Epidemiology Student Services Student services will then make the request via email to the Pitt Public Health Student Services Director on behalf of the student.
+Pitt Public Health Student Services Director Forwards student letter indicating final approval or disapproval of leave of absence request.
+A letter is sent to Epidemiology Student Services Coordinator for the student's program.